seanbao/mnemonas/docs/mounting-guide.en.md

 2. Click **Map network drive**.
 3. Pick a drive letter, such as `Z:`.
 4. Folder: `http://localhost:8080/dav`.
-5. Enable **Connect using different credentials** if needed.
+5. Enable **Connect using different credentials**.
-6. Finish and enter credentials.
+6. Finish and enter the credentials for the selected auth mode.

 Windows' built-in WebDAV client has limited HTTP support.
 For non-HTTPS testing, run PowerShell as administrator: